hzeller/timg/man/timg.1.md

     turns out to yield a better result on your system, you can set it once in your profile and forget about it.

+**TIMG_ALLOW_FRAME_SKIP**
+:   Set this environment variable to 1 if you like to allow timg to drop frames
+    when play-back is falling behind.
+    This is particularly useful if you are on a very slow remote terminal connection that can't keep up with playing videos.
+Or if you have a very slow CPU.

 # EXAMPLES

 Some example invocations including scrolling text or streaming an